Fine Arts Education BA

 - Subject Area Professional Course Sequence

-This concentration is designed for art students who would like to be prepared to teach in public-service organizations such as museums or community organizations that don’t require state certification.
+This concentration is designed for art students who would like to be prepared to teach in public-service organizations such as museums or hospitals and other community settings that don’t require state certification or licensure.
 This pre-professional degree option does not issue licenses, registrations or certifications when the program is completed.
 You may elect pre-professional study in one or more clusters, including:

 - Art Therapy